 The RWS programme challenges our Upper Primary students to think critically and apply their problem-solving skills, and Science concepts and knowledge to explain phenomena.
 Through experimentation and research, students discover new findings to support their understanding of Science and how the world works.
 With the unknown and unpredictable future ahead of us, these analytical and problem-solving skills will ensure that our students are ready to meet the challenges of the future and contribute positively back to the society through innovation.

-A yearly affair, the DiSciVery fair continues to be the top favourite and highlight of every student.
-Birth from the voices of the students, the DiSciVery fair provides students with the hands-on opportunity to observe, experience and immerse in the world of Science.
+A yearly affair, the fiesta continues to be the top favourite and highlight of every student.
+Birth from the voices of the students followed by the DiSciVery fair, this fiesta provides students with the hands-on opportunity to observe, experience and immerse in the world of Science and Mathematics.

-Mr Melvin Chang Mdm Shree Arita Miss Teo Yee Leng Mrs Jacqueline Anthony Ms Nilam Shafia Mr Aloysius Fu Mr Alvin Puah Mrs Sharon Wong Mr Roman Anthony Mrs Elaine Ong Mrs Jocelyn Tay
+Mr Melvin Chang Miss Teo Yee Leng Mrs Jacqueline Anthony Ms Nilam Shafia Mr Alvin Puah Mrs Sharon Wong Mr Roman Anthony Mrs Elaine Leong Ms Jocelyn Tay Miss Tan Ying Rui Mrs Gillian Teh

 Head of Department / Science